Discover Ottawa Gardens By Bike

 Ottawa Gardens Include A Banana Tree

 While Ottawa is not Granada, since a few years the Ottawa-Gatineau region has been putting our many gardens on the map.
 As you will discover, there is a wide spectrum of planned nature.
-Did you know for example, that there is a grassy garden on the roof of the Canadian War museum and that you can walk up on the roof?
+Did you know for example, that there is a grassy garden on the roof of the Canadian War museum and that you can walk up on the roof (or even ski down in winter, seriously!)?
 Have you heard of the extensive 26 ha (64 acre) Arboretum along the Rideau Canal?
 It is managed by the Ministry of Agriculture and harbours many different trees, many of them decades old.
 One of our tours goes right through the Arboretum and the adjacent Fletcher wildlife gardens with its native plants only.
 Not far from the Arboretum you can find a restored tropical greenhouse.
 Check out the banana tree!

 Modernist garden in downtown

 Not far from the Garden of the Provinces is Nanny Goat Hill, founded in 2000.
-The garden plot received an overhaul in 2018 and is now a state of the art community garden with garden boxes, allowing gardeners to work at about a meter high.
+The garden plot received an overhaul in 2018 and is now a state of the art community garden with garden boxes and an open air communal space with a picnic table, allowing gardeners to work at waist level.
 This is great for people in wheelchairs for example.
 In the summer you’ll find a Good Food market every second Saturday.
 These markets are designed to serve neighbourhoods that lack access to quality produce at great prices.
 The garden is located at the west end of the Laurier bike lane at Bronson Ave.